pystardust/ani-cli/README.md

 # ani-cli

-> Script working again :), thanks to fork by
+> Script working again :), thanks to the fork by
 > [Dink4n](https://github.com/Dink4n/ani-cli) for the alternative approach to
 > by pass the captcha on [gogoanime](https://gogoanime.vc)